• Contact

 If you use a zoom lens, select a focal length and stick with it.
 For this, I recommend choosing a focal length that you do not normally shoot with.
 One that might challenge you to compose images differently than you normally would.

 This is one of my favorite ways to challenge myself with my camera and something I do quite often.
-Sticking to one focal link can help you learn how to use your lens better, limit what you can/cannot take pictures of, and make you look at everything around you differently.
+Sticking to one focal length can help you learn how to use your lens better, limit what you can/cannot take pictures of, and make you look at everything around you differently.

-It will force you to move your feet rather than your lens and I think this is a good thing!
+It will force you to move your feet rather than your lens, and I think this is a good thing!

 Recommended Read: 8 Reasons You Should Do a Photo Challenge